 Note; the hardware is not intended to sit on the door with the screw holes facing down.
 Because I don’t have enough space in the doorway to install them this way, I had to alter the installation a little.

 You can see below where I’m having to install them with the screw holes facing down.
-See the video for more instructions.

 The top hardware that sits on the door frame needs to be installed with the door attached to it.
 This is the hard part and requires a special tool.